 Jurrasic Park – The Ride

-The Old ride was so well-loved that it has created quite a lot of backlash and people resist the change and insist nostalgia is better than enhancements.
-We try out best to embrace change and will happily let go of things IF the updates are an improvement.
+The Old Ride was so well-loved that it has created quite a lot of backlash and people resist the change and insist nostalgia is better than enhancements.
+We try our best to embrace change and will happily let go of things IF the updates are an improvement.